J.Lo Gave Big Stripper Pole Energy For Her Super Bowl Halftime Performance

 Advertisement

-As promised, J Balvin joined her on stage next for a mash-up of his song "Que Color" and "Love Don't Cost a Thing."
-This is about where the whole world started Googling to find out where Pitbull, Mr Worldwide, Mr Miami was and why in the hell he wasn't there.
-(All we know is that he's got tour dates starting 7 February, he had a pre-show performance, and he was in a commercial so…maybe he's cool with it?)
+As promised, J Balvin joined her onstage next for a mash-up of his song "Que Calor" and "Love Don't Cost a Thing."
+This is about where the whole world started Googling to find out where Pitbull, Mr. Worldwide, Mr. Miami was and why in the hell he wasn't there.
+(All we know is that he's got tour dates starting February 7, he had a pre-show performance, and he was in a commercial so…maybe he's cool with it?)
 We got a little bit of "On the Floor," and at this point Lopez gave up on singing to put on a floor show of her own: the woman can dance.

-Lopez and Shakira know why they're at the Super Bowl this year: it's Miami, sure, and the NFL has taken enough flack for not being in touch with or reflecting their location so something with a Latinx flavour was an appropriate choice.
-But there has also been pushback the last two years to the Super Bowl passing up excellent women performers for middling men.
-Justin Timberlake's lifeless performance in Tennessee and Maroon 5's out-of-step with the location performance in Atlanta were rightly yelled down for not being Janet Jackson or literally anyone in hip-hop instead.

-It's no accident that Lopez's daughter, Emme Maribel Muñiz, was bathed in the light of the symbol for womanhood as it covered the stage when the mother-daughter duo began the final phase of their performance — with diverse children's choir and Shakira on the drums (quick and welcome reminder that women can play drums!).
-The song choice had a not-at-all subtle message also: "Let's Get Loud" mashed up with a moment of Bruce Springsteen's "Born in the USA" It was a call to women, a nod that says we see you, but it was also a moment for Dreamers and immigrants, who have faced incredible adversity under the Trump administration.
-Many noticed that the kids performing with them were in what looked like small cages, evoking the sense that Lopez and Shakira were urging immigrants to speak up about the abuses they have suffered under the administration's brutal family separation policy.
-They also used the moment to pay tribute to the late Kobe Bryant and his daughter Gianna.

 Advertisement